Matanmoshes/deploy-k8s-with-openebs-metallb-istio/README.md

 ## 3. Installing OpenEBS with Mayastor

-OpenEBS provides cloud-native storage for Kubernetes, and Mayastor offers high-performance storage engines.
-We'll install OpenEBS and configure Mayastor for replicated PVs.
+OpenEBS provides cloud-native storage for Kubernetes, and Mayastor offers high-performance storage engines. you will install OpenEBS and configure Mayastor for replicated PVs.

 ### 3.1 Prepare Worker Nodes